PART 1 — ESOP Fundamentals: A Global Perspective

 Making ESOPs Work Globally

+Ready to Simplify Your Equity Management?
 Tallect helps companies manage equity compensation across geographies from a single platform.
-Grant tracking, vesting automation, employee self-service, compliance documentation, cap table management, and dilution modeling all connected to your broader Total Rewards infrastructure.
+Grant tracking, vesting automation, employee self-service, compliance documentation, and cap table management — all connected to your broader Total Rewards infrastructure.
+Book a 15-minute demo at tallect.com/contact →

 Frequently Asked Questions